JuliaLinearAlgebra/MatrixDepot.jl/doc/regu.rst

 sources and measurements of their damping.

 After discretizations (by the quadrature method or the Galerkin method), we obtain a linear system of equations :math:`Ax=b`.
+All the regularization test problems are derived from discretizations of a Fredholm integral equation of the first kind.
-The generated test problems in Matrix Depot has type ``RegProb``, which is defined as::
+Each generated test problem has type ``RegProb``, which is defined as::

   immutable RegProb{T}